 The long strangle option strategy is a neutral options trading strategy with limited risk that capitalizes on either up or down price movements as well as spikes in volatility.

-Basically, a long strangle is a long call and a long put combined on the same underlying security in the same expiration series.
-Unlike options trading strategies involving short options, the long strangle does not benefit from the passage of time.
-Therefore, precise timing is essential.
+At its core, a long strangle is a long call and a long put combined on the same underlying security in the same expiration series.
+Unlike options trading strategies involving short options, the long strangles do not benefit from the passage of time.
+Therefore, precise timing is essential with this options strategy.

 Long Strangle Option Strategy Definition